cbennington852/ScikitGrow/readme.md

 ![blocks v python](images/full_app.png "Optional title text") *Pre-UI/UX redesign Fall 2025*
 ## Running the current GUI
 Warning; this is a work in progress, and bugs are a near guarantee.
+This has been tested on Linux, and nothing else.
 To install dependencies
 ```
 ./install.sh